chexum/nnzoom/README.md

 ====================================================

 In an effort to store things uncompressed (to make best use of deduplication), nnzoom tries to find out how to get the same binary stream.
+It can also be used to allow storing the archives with this year's compression, while still being able to re-create the original archive to check a signature provided.

 Sometimes it is trivial - just the right header options need to be re-created, timestamp and/or filename, though the stored filename may be somethign you